-If the special benefit loading is a function of the carrier's community rate (say a percentage of the Line 1 rate), calculate the Line 2 rate by multiplying the actual Line 1 rate by the same percentage used in the 2003 rate proposal.
+If the special benefit loading is a function of the carrier's community rate (say a percentage of the Line 1 rate), calculate the Line 2 rate by multiplying the actual Line 1 rate by the same percentage used in the 2004 rate proposal.

-Backup: Children's Loading Form Instructions
+> Backup: Children's Loading Form Instructions

 This loading usually is a function of the community rate plus any special loadings.
-If the actual rates are different from those in the 2003 rate proposal, the children's loading will differ.
-Recalculate, using the same method used in the original proposal.
+If the actual rates are different from those in the 2004 rate proposal, the children's loading will differ.